Bowqua/Car_Race/README.md

 # Car_Race
-Game developed using by Jack language
+Game developed with using Jack language